gvlproject/gvl.ansible.playbook/readme.md

 This [Ansible][ansible] playbook is used to build the components required to run [The Genomics Virtual Laboratory (GVL)][GVL].
-The playbook is heavily reliant on the [Cloudman][cloudman] playbook and is intended for anyone wanting to deploy a customised version of the GVL on a public or private cloud.
+The playbook is heavily reliant on the [Galaxy CloudMan playbook][cloudman] and is intended for anyone wanting to deploy a customised version of the GVL on a public or private cloud.
+The overall process for building the GVL follows very closely the one for building Galaxy on the Cloud and hence it is recommended to also read [this page][building] that describes the high-level details of the build process - just use this playbook instead of the one mentioned in that document.

 There are several roles contained in this playbook; the roles manage the build process of different components:

   **GVL-Image**: Installs components required for a GVL image snapshot.
-Implements only the differences from a base cloudman image.
+Implements only the differences from a base CloudMan image.

   **GVL-FS**: Installs components required for a GVL filesystem snapshot.
-Implements only the differences from a base cloudman filesystem.

-The build instructions are identical to cloudman's build instructions, which can be found  [here][building].
+  Implements only the differences from a base CloudMan filesystem.

 These roles are intended to be run on an Ubuntu (14.04) system.